 1. How do we keep our 501(c)(3) or 501(c)(4) nonprofit status active?
 Tax exempt organizations are required to file a few different forms each year to keep their nonprofit status active with the IRS.
 Though some things, like charitable solicitation registration vary by state, most nonprofits need to file form 990.
 The chart below shows which form is right for your nonprofit based on the organization’s revenue.
+If you’d like assistance completing that form, reach out to the nonprofit bookkeepers at Allies 4 Good.

 2. What is our Board of Directors liable for?
 How do we minimize risk?
 In terms of compliance, it’s important to understand what the board is legally obligated to do.
 There can be serious consequences for nonprofit boards who don’t perform these duties, including one case in which a board was held personally liable for $2.5 million.
 If you’re in need of some guidance on best practices for your nonprofit board, reach out.
 We aim to ensure that your board is running at its best so that your nonprofit can better pursue your mission.